NAME

 Send the most recently added MAX tracks in a response body.
 If

-the argument is ommitted, the new_max most recent tracks are
+the argument is omitted, the new_max most recent tracks are

 listed (see disorder_config(5)).